-Reduce Medical Resident Burnout with Mindfulness
+Reduce Health Symptoms of Burnout with Yoga and Mindfulness

 By John M. de Castro, Ph.D.

-So, reduce medical resident burnout with mindfulness.
+So, reduce health symptoms of burnout with yoga and mindfulness.

 CMCS – Center for Mindfulness and Contemplative Studies

 This and other Contemplative Studies posts are also available on Google+ https://plus.google.com/106784388191201299496/posts and on Twitter @MindfulResearch

 Grensman, A., Acharya, B. D., Wändell, P., Nilsson, G. H., Falkenberg, T., Sundin, Ö., & Werner, S. (2018).
 Effect of traditional yoga, mindfulness–based cognitive therapy, and cognitive behavioral therapy, on health related quality of life: a randomized controlled trial on patients on sick leave because of burnout.
 BMC Complementary and Alternative Medicine, 18, 80. http://doi.org/10.1186/s12906-018-2141-9